How to make a PVC Nunchaku

 In this case, we are not going to create a professional tool, so the measures are more “generic”:

-• Total length of the flexible part (extended in line): 12-20 cm
+- Total length of the flexible part (extended over a line): 12-20 cm

 A note by Master Kongling – In our school, for this specific purpose, the ideal total length of the Nunchaku should be around 75 cm (the same as the short stick, read The basic equipment for training in 6DKF): the length of the flexible part can freely vary but for a beginner, it should be around 12-14 cm.